cduvenhorst/sonoff-th-homekit/README.md

 git submodule update --init --recursive
 ```

-4. Optional: Install required python modules for QR-Code creation:
+4. Install required python modules for QR-Code creation:
 ```shell
 pip install pyqrcode pypng
 ```

-5. Optional: Create a new QR-Code for HomeKit pairing:
+5. Create a new QR-Code for HomeKit pairing as every device on your network needs a unique setup id:
 ```shell
 make homekitSettings
 ```